Skip to main content

 Technical Requirements

 As an international student pursuing an undergraduate internship in the U.S., you must receive authorization on your SEVIS record.
-To ensure accurate documentation of your SEVIS record, the ISS office requires the following details on your job offer letter:
+To ensure accurate documentation of your SEVIS record, the ISS office requires the following details on your job offer letter that must be on official company letterhead:

 1. Employer/ Company Name.